 - By telephone at 800-366-2661, 8 a.m. – 6 p.m.
 M–F, 9 a.m. – 5 p.m.
 S–S.

 Notes: Social Security Number is required for the purchase of all licenses to meet requirements for Georgia Code 19-11-9.1(a.).

 Who Needs a Fishing License

 Anglers age 16 and older must have a current Georgia fishing license in their possession while fishing in fresh or salt water in Georgia.
 Additionally, a free SIP is required to fish in saltwater.
 A temporary authorization number obtained by telephone or internet sale may be used for seven days until the paper copy is received or printed.
-Conservation Rangers may require photo identification when checking fishing licenses.
+Game Wardens may require photo identification when checking fishing licenses.
 Exception: A fishing license is not required to fish in private ponds (does not include ponds owned by governments—city, county, state, or federal) nor by a resident and their immediate family when fishing on their land.
-See definition of immediate family in 2014 Definitions.
+See definition of immediate family on Definitions.

-- Proof of residence, such as a Georgia driver’s license, is required to purchase a resident fishing license.
+- Proof of residency is a Georgia driver’s license or official State of Georgia ID card and is required to purchase a resident fishing license.

 - Any resident who is totally blind may apply for a Lifetime Honorary Fishing License and must provide a Physician’s Certification of Blindness with the application.

 - Nonresidents 16 or older, regardless of physical condition, must have a valid nonresident Georgia fishing license to fish in Georgia freshwater and saltwater, except in private ponds.
-See also Agreements with Bordering States.
+See also Agreements for Bordering States on Agreements with Bordering States.

 - Nonresidents under 16 do not require a fishing license or trout license.